vamirolamsatya/Docker-1/bfgminer-mld2-jstefanop/README.md

 <Copy down the name of your bfgminer-container, e.g. mld2-emc2>
 docker start mld2-emc2
 ```

+## Further notes

+If you happen to run both the Moonlanders and any CP1202-based USB-UART-Adapter, `bfgminer` will display an additional, broken miner.
+You can choose to disable that using `m` to open the device manager, then `arrow up/down` or `page up/down` to naviage and then `d` to disable.
+However, the proper way would be to introduce `-S MLD:/dev/ttyUSBX` flags in the `BFGMINER_EXTRA_ARGS` variable in your config file.

 ## Donate

 It's easy!
 Just **don't** change the `conf/example.conf` file and run the miner like so: `./run.sh example` - this will make it run at my benefit.
 Thank you!